wso2/docs-choreo-dev/en/developer-docs/docs/monitoring-and-insights/incident-overview.md

 ### Incident Summary

-At the top of the incident details page, you'll see:comp
+At the top of the incident details page, you'll see:

 - **Incident Type**: What kind of issue occurred (OOMKilled or CrashLoopBackOff)
 - **Incident ID**: Unique identifier for the incident